top of page

 • After that, they’ll return to the food tent area and that’s where you should go to congratulate them.

 • At larger regattas, race results are posted on CrewTimer.
 There are also publicly posted printed results at some regattas as well.
+The CrewTimer links when posted for the regatta will be shared in the details of the regatta (and the regatta emails).

 • Rowers need to stay with their team – either at the food tent, getting ready to race, debriefing, or along the shore cheering on the FHC boats.
 They won’t be able to sit with you and your family (unless you are on the shoreline cheering!)